 Edgar Walters is an investigative reporter for The Texas Tribune, where he started as an intern in 2013.
 He previously covered health and human services for the Tribune.
 Before that, he had a political reporting fellowship with the Berliner Zeitung, a daily newspaper in Berlin.
 He is a graduate of the Plan II Honors Program at The University of Texas at Austin, where he worked as an editor for The Daily Texan.
 When not in the newsroom or at the Capitol, he can be found on the volleyball court, standing 6'7" tall.
 Read Articles by Edgar Walters

-Matthew Watkins writes about higher education and the business of college sports for the Tribune.
+Matthew Watkins is the breaking news editor for the Tribune.
+Before becoming an editor, he wrote about higher education and the business of college sports for the Tribune.
 Previously, he has covered local government at The Dallas Morning News and The Eagle in Bryan-College Station.
 A Texas native, Matthew grew up in Austin and has lived in Houston, Dallas and Bryan.
 He earned his bachelor's degree from Texas A&M University in 2008.
 Read Articles by Matthew Watkins

 Jessica Weaver manages the Tribune's year-round events program as well as all things Texas Tribune Festival.
 Before joining the Tribune in 2015, she worked in the Center for Russian, East European and Eurasian Studies at the University of Texas at Austin, for South by Southwest and as a freelance copywriter.
 A Houston native, Jessica holds a history degree from the University of Texas at Austin.